 Please call City Hall at 425.263.8000 if a meeting is cancelled.

-- An individual or group, willfully, or through gross negligence, mistreats the equipment or facilities or violates any regulations of the City.
+2. The User, willfully, or through gross negligence, mistreats the equipment or facilities or violates any regulations of the City.